What Do Maintenance Managers Do?

 Maintenance managers report to an organization’s maintenance director, vice president of operations, or president.
 But this depends on the size and leadership structure of the organization.
 They are tasked with developing a long-term vision for building systems, optimizing asset productivity, and implementing safe production standards.

-While the responsibilities of maintenance managers depend on the organization and nature of the business, they typically carry out the following tasks:
+While the responsibilities of these managers depend on the organization and nature of the business, they typically carry out the following tasks:

 - Develop the vision, mission, and strategy for the maintenance department